 The ability of job markets to respond flexibly to variations in labor demand is central to economic vitality.
 A company experiencing higher demand for its products can fulfill it quickly only if workers are available and the costs of hiring and training are relatively low.
 By the same token, a company suffering decreased demand can survive only by slowing output and trimming production costs.
 The latter may entail cutting labor—a painful but essential part of a functioning economy.

 But several realities reduce job market flexibility.
 The difficulty of matching workers to positions—so-called job search—is one.
 Another is the cost of firing a worker.
 Severance pay, for instance, can make an employer less likely to lay off employees because the cost of doing so is higher than it would be without such a job benefit.
-Golden parachutes for workers can be iron handcuffs for bosses.

 Such costs can induce firms to hire fewer workers, and research on firing costs suggests that severance pay requirements decrease employment.